PRBonn/rko_lio/python/README.md

   - If multiple exist, you’ll be prompted to select one via the `--lidar` and/or `--imu` flags.
 - The bag contains a TF tree with a static transform between the lidar and imu frames.
   - Note that we support only static TFs, on either the python bindings or the ROS version.
 Dynamic TF handling is out of the scope of the python bindings.
 I haven't really had a requirement where I need to handle a dynamic TF between the IMU and LiDAR, though I did consider how to.
 Open an issue if you need this supported on the ROS side.
 - The frame names in the message header match the names in the TF tree.
-I.e., the lidar message header `frame_id` has to match a frame id in the TF tree. similary for the imu.
+I.e., the lidar message header `frame_id` has to match a frame id in the TF tree.
+Similary for the imu.
   - Yes, there are cases where the frame ids don't match.
 And yes, because i ran into this problem myself, i provide a way to handle the case in which they don't match.
 Override the frame ids with the `--lidar_frame` or `--imu_frame` flags.

 If the rosbag has no TF tree:
 - First, please ask your data provider to include the TF tree.
 - You can manually specify the extrinsics via the config (see `config/leg_kilo.yaml` or `config/oxford_spires.yaml` as references).
-- Also: can dataset providers please include TF trees in bags by default? ~~makes no sense~~.
+- Also: can dataset providers please include TF trees in bags by default? ~~makes no sense~~
 </details>

 ---